-- Assessment 1 will cover Chapters 1, 2, & 7 please see the course calendar for specific pages that we will cover. - Assessment 2 will cover Chapters 11 & 14 Physical Development in Middle Childhood and Adolescence - Assessment 3 will cover Chapters 12 and 15 Cognitive Development in Middle Childhood and Adolescence - Assessment 4 will cover Chapters 13 and 16 Social and Emotional Development in Middle Childhood and Adolescence. - Please prepare well for each Assessment by getting a full night's sleep and eating before taking each Assessment.
-Doing these two things will ensure you to be at your most alert, which is more important than cramming the night/day before and attempting to pull an "all-nighter".
+- Assessment 1 will cover Chapters 1, 2, & 7 please see the course calendar for specific pages that we will cover. - Assessment 2 will cover Chapters 11 & 14 Physical Development in Middle Childhood and Adolescence

-- Details of this 2-Stage Collaborative Assessment are in Canvas in each Assessment located in Quizzes.
+- Assessment 3 will cover Chapters 12 and 15 Cognitive Development in Middle Childhood and Adolescence - Assessment 4 will cover Chapters 13 and 16 Social and Emotional Development in Middle Childhood and Adolescence. - Please prepare well for each Assessment by getting a full night's sleep and eating before taking each Assessment.
+Doing these two things will ensure you to be at your most alert, which is more important than cramming the night/day before and attempting to pull an "all-nighter". - Details of this 2-Stage Collaborative Assessment are in Canvas in each Assessment located in Quizzes.
 Please see Canvas for specific details. - Failure to complete the online Individual Assessment will result in a zero.
-There are no makeups for any of the individual assessments. - Failure to participate in any of the Group Assessments will result in a zero for that Specific Group Assessment grade; there are no makeups.
-In addition, you will also lose 50% of your overall Assessment Grade (this includes both the individual Assessment grade and the group Assessment grade to equal your overall Assessment grade).
+There are no makeups for any of the individual assessments. - Failure to participate in any of the Group Assessments will result in a zero for that Specific Group Assessment grade; there are no makeups. - O You will also lose 50% of your overall Assessment Grade (including the individual and group Assessment grade to equal your overall Assessment grade).